MystenLabs/sui/external-crates/move/documentation/book/src/enums.md

 other module.
 However, the variants of the enum, the fields within each variant, and the ability to create or destroy variants of the enum are internal to the module that defines the enum.

-In the future, we plan on adding the ability to declare enums to have public variants, but this is currently not supported.

 ### Abilities

 Just like with structs, by default an enum declaration is linear and ephemeral.
-In order to use an enum value in a non-linear or non-ephemeral way -- i.e., copied, dropped, or stored in an [object](./abilities/object.md) -- you need to grant it additional [abilities](./abilities.md) by annotating them with `has <ability>`:
+To use an enum value in a non-linear or non-ephemeral way -- i.e., copied, dropped, or stored in an [object](./abilities/object.md) -- you need to grant it additional [abilities](./abilities.md) by annotating them with `has <ability>`: